misterBIT/misterBIT-simple-rest-server/README.md

 DELETE localhost:3003/data/user/<id> -----> deletes a single user by its ID off the list of users

+3 Versions of the server:

+1.  in-memory, based on files

+2. MongoDB

+3. Configured with Socket.io

 ## Use with Anuglar 2 - notice students of angular workshop